nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Synchronization capability to other task management sites (ex: Google calendar)
+6. Back-up data that can be used to recover if original copy gets deleted
+7. Able to migrate all items into .txt file

 {More to be added}